TriplyDB/Documentation/docs/triply-etl/cli/index.md

 The TriplyETL Runner is a CLI application that allows you to run an existing ETL pipeline.

-If you do not have an ETL yet, use the [TriplyETL Generator](#generator) first to create one.
+If you do not have an ETL repository yet, use the [TriplyETL Generator](#generator) first to generate one.

-Go to the directory where the ETL repository was created or cloned.
+Go to the directory where an existing ETL repository was generated or cloned.
 Run the following command to run the ETL pipeline:

 ```
 npx etl